 Save your car key code now.
 As all car makers have limits of how far back in years they have key codes saved in their systems, you better save it now.
 One day eventually, it will be impossible for you to find it once your car reaches 10 years old.

 Having a key code will typically save you good amount of money.

 Note :Not all keys are made the same!

 The world of spare car keys is full of variety.
-Getting keys made for 2 cars of the same year and of the same make does not necessarily mean they cost the same.
+Getting spare car key made for 2 cars of the same year and of the same make does not necessarily mean they cost the same.
 Ask a locksmith or a dealership on the phone if the key for your auto needs to be programmed.